luisdelcid/ldc-functions/readme.txt

 Tested up to: 6.7.1
 Requires at least: 5.6
 Requires PHP: 5.6
-Stable tag: 0.1.15.1
+Stable tag: 0.1.15.2
 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A personal collection of useful functions for WordPress plugins and themes.
+A collection of functions for WordPress plugins and themes.

 == Description ==

-A personal collection of useful functions for WordPress plugins and themes.
+A collection of functions for WordPress plugins and themes.

-= Functions for plugins =
+= For plugin developers: =

-Add the following code to the main plugin file:
+1. Add the following code to the main plugin file:

 `add_action('plugins_loaded', function(){`
 `    if(did_action('ldc_functions')){`